ux/ui essentials

 • what stage of a customer journey coincides with the clear decline of a client’s interest/activity on a platform.

-A good example of comprehensive anti-churn tracking is demonstrated by Hubspot which implemented the so-called Customer Happiness Index.
-This metric is calculated based on several indicators relevant to customer satisfaction, including the frequency and scope of their business clients' blogging, lead and remarketing tracking, running email campaigns, using social media, and other platform actions illustrating high user engagement.
+A good example of comprehensive customer attrition analysis is demonstrated by HubSpot, which implemented the so-called Customer Happiness Index.
+This metric is calculated based on several indicators relevant to customer satisfaction, including the frequency and scope of their business clients’ blogging, lead and remarketing tracking, running email campaigns, using social media, and other platform actions illustrating high user engagement.

-Such cases prove that keeping track provides you with the needed intelligence and clarifies ways of further reaction to the problem with a surgically accurate approach, allocating your limited resources selectively and wisely.
+Such cases prove that keeping track provides you with the needed intelligence and clarifies ways to reduce customer churn rate with a surgically accurate approach, allocating your limited resources selectively and wisely.

 III.
 Show care towards your clients.

-Even if you already know the factual reasons better than the customer themselves (if advice #2 was fully implemented), this step establishes a proper atmosphere of open trustworthy communication.
+Even if you already know the factual reasons better than the customers themselves (if advice #2 was fully implemented), this step establishes a proper atmosphere of trustworthy communication.

-It can (and should) be taken along with subtle strategies reinvigorating a user's interest more implicitly.
+It can (and should) be taken along with subtle churn management strategies that reinvigorate a user’s interest more implicitly.
 And still, many customers would appreciate your frankness and sincerity as a big gesture.
-The capacity to acknowledge one's limitations means a lot in the modern world.
+The capacity to acknowledge one’s limitations means a lot in the modern world.

 IV.
 Customize user experience and personalize communication.

-Going beyond impersonal warmth and kindness, this tip emphasizes the necessity to focus on the personality of a particular client.
-Even the most sincerely sounding letter can convey an air of an automated “bulk mail” message.
-According to recent sociological data, 42% of users strongly dislike content that is not personalized.
+Going beyond impersonal warmth and kindness, this customer churn reduction tip emphasizes the necessity of focusing on the personality of a particular client.
+Even the most sincerely sounding letter can convey the air of an automated “bulk mail” message.
+According to recent data, 76% of customers strongly dislike interactions that are not personalized.

-But if it will comprise details related exclusively to particular individuality (or at least creates such an impression), its authenticity is irrefutable.
-We, humans, are such beings that love ourselves very much: nothing to be done here.
+But if it comprises details related exclusively to particular individuality (or at least creates such an impression), its authenticity is irrefutable.
+We, humans, are such beings who love ourselves very much: nothing to be done here.
 That is why almost no one can resist direct attention to their humble self.

 There can be different ways to be personal enough to break that wall of alienation: